0x-maker/ngmi/README.md

 - 🌓 **Dark Mode** - Built-in dark mode for comfortable editing at any time of day
 - 🚀 **Blazingly Fast** - Built with Next.js for lightning-fast performance

+## 🧠 AI-Powered Features

+Our new AI integration helps you create better resumes with intelligent assistance:

+- ✍️ **Smart Content Suggestions** - Get AI-powered suggestions to improve clarity, impact, and professionalism in each section
+- 🎯 **ATS Keyword Optimization** - Analyze job descriptions to identify and incorporate important keywords for better ATS matching
+- 🏆 **Achievement Formatter** - Transform basic job descriptions into impressive achievement-oriented bullet points
+- 📊 **Comprehensive Resume Analysis** - Receive an overall score and detailed feedback on your resume's strengths and weaknesses
+- 📝 **Personalized Improvement Suggestions** - Get tailored suggestions for enhancing each section of your resume

 ## 🌐 Live Demo

 Try it out now at [youarejobless.com](https://youarejobless.com)